Frequently Asked Questions - The Commission

 What is the Boundary Commission for Scotland?

-We are a public body which is responsible for determining constituency boundaries for Scotland.
+We are a public body which is responsible for determining UK Parliament constituency boundaries in Scotland.
 There's more information on the home page of this website.

 What does the Commission do?

-We review constituencies in Scotland for the UK Parliament, and constituencies and regions for the Scottish Parliament.
+We review constituencies in Scotland for the UK Parliament.
 We make recommendations to the Secretary of State for Scotland, who is responsible for putting those recommendations into practice.
 Our job is defined by the law surrounding our work.

 Who is on the Commission?